How to Get From Athens to Santorini

-The lovely island of Santorini or Thira, as the locals call it, is a top destination in Greece.
-If you only have time for one island, choose Santorini.
-It has iconic spots known the world over!
+The lovely island of Santorini or Thira, as the locals call it, is a top destination for family vacations in Greece.
+If you only have time for one island, choose Santorini which is such a nice place to visit.
+Santorini attractions are iconic spots known the world over!

-Santorini is an active volcano and was once much larger.
+Santorini is an active volcano and the island was once much larger.
 When an ancient volcanic eruption collapsed the middle, it took a city with it to the bottom of the sea.
 That city, some say, is the lost city of Atlantis.
-The geology of the island is really cool.
-Be sure to see the red and black sand beaches and pumice!

-Since Santorini is an island you have your options on getting to Santorini.
+Since Santorini is an island you have your options on getting from Athens to Santorini.
+You have two choices – fly or ferry!

-This island has an airport (not all of the islands do) so getting to Santorini can be easy.
+The island of Santorini has an airport (not all of the islands do) so getting there can be easy.
 It is only a 45 minute flight from Athens.
 Factor in though, time to check your bags and get through security at the airport.

 In all honesty, I wanted to fly from Athens to Santorini because I felt it was a better use of our time.
 Thankfully, my husband and kids really wanted to take an overnight ferry because it turned out to be a lot of fun!